scylladb/scylladb-docs-homepage/docs/get-started/query-data/update-data.rst

 ``SET age = 78``: This part of the statement specifies the update operation.
-You are setting the value of the age column to ``78`` for rows that match the specified condition.
+You are setting the value of the age column to ``78`` for rows that match the specified restriction.

 **WHERE Clause**
 ``WHERE user_id = 123e4567-e89b-12d3-a456-426655440000``: This part of
-the statement specifies a condition that determines which rows will be updated.
+the statement specifies a restriction that determines which rows will be updated.

-By including the ``WHERE`` clause with a specific condition, you ensure that only the rows that meet the condition will be updated.
+By including the ``WHERE`` clause with a specific restriction, you ensure that only the rows that meet the restriction will be updated.
 This is important to prevent unintended updates to the entire table.

 In summary, the ``UPDATE`` statement in ScyllaDB is used to modify existing data in a table.
-Always include a ``WHERE`` clause with a suitable condition to target the specific rows you want to update, and specify the changes you want to make using the SET clause.
+Always include a ``WHERE`` clause with a suitable restriction to target the specific rows you want to update, and specify the changes you want to make using the SET clause.
 This helps you ensure the accuracy and precision of your updates.